 District of Columbia arrest records are legal documents that detail the arrests of individuals by law enforcement.
 Arrest records are vital because they provide a detailed account of an individual's interactions with law enforcement.
 While arrest records may not be used as an alternative to Washington criminal records, they can reveal patterns of criminal behavior, which can help law enforcement solve crimes and prevent future ones from occurring.
 Additionally, arrest records can be used in civil lawsuits and other legal proceedings to prove that an individual has a history of criminal activity.

-In Washington DC, the Freedom of Information Act governs the dissemination of these records.
-Per this law, Washington DC law enforcement agencies are required to make their arrest records available to the public upon request.
+In Washington DC, the Freedom of Information Act governs the dissemination of these records, and an arrest search offers a means for interested persons to access these records.
+According to the FOIA, Washington DC law enforcement agencies must make their arrest records available to the public upon request.
 However, there are some exceptions to this rule.
 For example, juvenile arrest records are typically sealed and not open to the public.

 District of Columbia Arrest Statistics

 While the FBI UCR has limited information on arrest statistics in the District of Columbia, the statistics reported by the state's law enforcement agencies suggest that between 2007 to 2016, the District of Columbia saw a dramatic increase in the overall number of arrests made each year.